How to Put a Curse on Someone: Real Ritual Methods

 How to Curse Someone — Step by Step

 If you want to know how to curse someone, you're tapping into one of humanity's oldest practices.
 Every culture on Earth — from ancient Sumeria to modern Hong Kong — has developed methods to put a curse on someone who caused harm.
 For centuries, people seeking justice have learned how to curse people who wronged them — and the tradition is alive today.
 The good news: you don't need to travel to a temple or wait for a specific lunar phase.
 This guide gives you the complete framework.
+For the broader landscape of dark traditions, see our complete guide to black magic.

 Key Takeaways: